AI & Human Discernment

 • Human Discernment in an AI Assisted Environment

-These competencies establish behavioral controls that support compliance execution, protect documentation integrity, and reinforce E&O defensibility.
+These competencies establish human operational controls that support compliance execution, protect documentation integrity, and reinforce E&O defensibility.

 Technology may accelerate service delivery.
 Human judgment governs liability boundaries.